webonyx/react-atlas-azure-sample/README.md

    2. `staticwebapp.config.json`
    3. `.env.develop`
    4. `.env.main`
-   5. Prefer to files in this example repo
+   5. Refer to files in this example repo
 4. Create Static Web App **react-atlas-sample** in Azure Portal.
 Link to created project repos.
 A Pipeline will be created automatically during the Static Web App creation.
 The first Pipeline job would fail due to missing configs

 <img width="755" alt="Screenshot 2023-02-22 at 22 15 03" src="https://user-images.githubusercontent.com/1311422/220665901-60d899c9-3d86-4847-9472-a6c5d63b69be.png">

 5. Add build secrets: Update Pipeline > Library > Variable Group to add more secrets as environment variables.
 There is a **Variable Group** created after Static Web App creation.
 Add more environments to it: `FONTAWESOME_TOKEN` and `GITHUB_TOKEN`.
-Contact Jared for these environment values.
+Contact **Jared** for these environment values.

 <img width="790" alt="Screenshot 2023-02-22 at 22 16 50" src="https://user-images.githubusercontent.com/1311422/220666399-1bc0ccb3-a9a1-488e-ab5d-e16e79294173.png">